skalarproduktraum/phd-thesis/chapters/track2track.md

 To adjust for handedness of the user, the controller mappings can be swapped.

-The user can start the tracking process as soon as he is ready and has found the cell he wants to track.
+The user can start the tracking process as soon as she is ready and has found the cell she wants to track.
 Starting a tracking step will start playing the dataset if it is currently paused.
 When tracking is active, gaze directions and other metadata are collected, and can be analysed automatically in the next step.
 The limitation at the moment is that the user _has_ to look at a trackable object when the tracking step is started, in order to seed the analysis algorithm.

 ## Analysis of Eye Tracking Data